kencx/source/content/notes/docker/environment-variables.md

 	  - "${PORTAINER_PORT:-9443}:9443"
 ```

-A default value can be provided with `:-[VALUE]`.
-Mandatory values are provided
+A default value are provided with `:-[VALUE]` while mandatory values are provided
 with `${VAR:?err}`.

-Compose specific env variables are automatically passed with an `.env` file in the
+These env variables are automatically passed with an `.env` file in the
 project's directory.

 ```bash